 Secure Implementation (and DEVELOPMENT)

-During the Secure Implementation phase, the engineers will consider the security risks associated with utilizing third party code – such as libraries and frameworks – and prepare to mitigate these potential risks.
-Developers may use tools such as static analysis tools or other security tools which have been approved for use in the software construction process.
-These tools will be listed along with any necessary configuration for secure operation.
+The Secure Implementation stage is when engineers evaluate the security threats connected with using third-party code – such as frameworks and libraries – and make preparations to diminish these risks.
+The tools developers may utilize to achieve these goals include static analysis tools or other security tools authorized for application in the software development process.
+These tools will be displayed in addition to any required arrangement to ensure secure operations.

 Secure Software Development